UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-examples/README.md

-# Useful code examples for SensorTag
+# Useful code examples and other software for SensorTag

 **sensors**: This directory contains the library files for different SensorTag sensors